 Smooth sailing to Dubrovnik

-The morning's shake-up starts with a climb up a hill (405 metres difference in altitude), which will give you an overview of this typical medieval town, formerly known as the Republic of Ragusa, rival of Venice.
+The morning routine begins with the ascent of a hill hill (405 metres ascent), which will give you an overview of this typical medieval give you an overview of this typical medieval town, formerly known as the Republic of Ragusa, Venice's rival.

-It is one of the most famous tourist destinations in Europe
+It is one of Europe's most renowned tourist destinations

 in Europe, and one of the most beautiful urban areas in the Mediterranean.